Sex in the States

 select a state

 Wondering what's going on in your state?
 See how your state stacks up on sexuality issues for teens.
 And don't forget to find out how to make a difference on these issues.

 Sex ed Rights

 - Delaware state law requires sexuality education as part of health education for kindergarten through grade 12.

 - Delaware did not apply for federal funds for abstinence-only-until-marriage programs in 2017.

 HIV/AIDS and Other STDs Education

 - Delaware state law requires STDs and HIV/AIDS education but the HIV prevention program must stress “the benefits of abstinence from high-risk behaviors.”

-- Delaware students do not need their parents’ permission to participate in sexuality education or HIV/AIDS education.
+- Students do not need their parents’ permission to participate in sexuality education or HIV/AIDS education.